unode/deep-learning-intro/_extras/design.md

 ### Monitoring and Troubleshooting the learning process

 Often when designing neural networks training will not automatically work very well.
-This requires setting the parameters of the training algorithm correctly, modifying the design of the network or changing the data pre-processing

-After training the performance of the network should be checked to prevent overfitting.
+This requires setting the parameters of the training algorithm correctly, modifying the design of the network or changing the data pre-processing.
+After training, the performance of the network should be checked to prevent overfitting.

 After this module, learners can ...